f3d-app/f3d/A_README.md

 > Ok, where do I start ?

-Take a look at the diff in this pull request.
+Take a look at the *Files Changed* tab in this pull request.

 For starters, you can review README_libf3d.md, it will give you some examples about how to use the libf3d, the different classes and options.